pytrackdat/pytrackdat/README.md

 <img src="images/email.png" alt="New Droplet Email" width="500">

-TODO: IP ADDRESS, LOGGING IN, SCREENSHOT
+TODO: IP ADDRESS, LOGGING IN, SCREENSHOT ANNOTATIONS

 ##### Step 3: Log into the new droplet and set it up

+TODO: WINDOWS INSTRUCTIONS FOR SSH

 Follow DigitalOcean's [initial server setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) guide to set up a new user account and a basic firewall on the new droplet.